 You also should seek testimonials.
 You should never pay for testimonials, but you should always ask customers for them.

-Whenever you make a sale, just ask your customer to leave you a testimonial or review on your website or Google My Business Page.
+Whenever you make a sale, just ask your customer to leave you a testimonial or review on your website or Google Business Profile Page.
 Include a link if you can to make it simple to do.

 You should aim to get as many reviews as you can, but keep an eye on them.
 If you receive a notification about a review, read through it, and respond.
 People like the interaction because it shows you value what they think about your business.